 Talkback is an autism and learning disability charity.
 We’ve been helping people with learning disabilities and autism since 1998.
 We understand the challenges faced by those with learning disabilities, because we have over 20 years of experience.
 Therefore, we have developed clear programmes for helping them make the most of their lives.

-We strive to create an inclusive, professional environment that steers and challenges mainstream thinking when it comes to disability and autism.
-We work with individuals and many different organisations, with the sole purpose of making the lives of those with a learning disability better.
+We strive to create an inclusive, professional setting.
+One that steers and challenges mainstream thinking when it comes to disability and autism.
+We work with people and many different groups to do this.
+Always with the sole purpose of making the lives of those with a learning disability better.
 Because we believe they deserve it.

 The Talkback Manifesto